ariboyarsky/ariboyarsky.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD candidate in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/).
-I am fortunate to be advised by [Prof. Hongseok Namkoong](https://hsnamkoong.github.io/).
+I am a third year PhD candidate in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/) where I am fortunate to be advised by [Prof. Hongseok Namkoong](https://hsnamkoong.github.io/).

 My research interests lie broadly at the intersection of statistical inference, machine learning, and decision-making.
 In particular, I am interested in studying statistical inference problems that arise in unconventional settings and developing tools that allow for reliable estimation of causal effects.
 Recently, I have also worked on experimental design and non-parametric statistics.